 - Applicant without any skilled job offer should submit a settlement plan and a proof of their settlement funds.

 - A total of 250 applications will be accepted from those who do not have a job offer in the province.
 Their job will be based on a selected list of occupations.
-The said list will be available in December of 2013.

 2. Saskatchewan Experience Category.
 Individuals who are already living and working in Saskatchewan are the primary targets of this category.
 It has five subcategories: